-Transfer Websites and Internet Resources - Utilize our computers to access university catalogs, college ratings, scholarships and internship information; take a virtual campus tour and much more.
+Transfer Center Website and Facebook - Check out our website for transfer information, resources, and a list of our monthly activities.
 Like the 'ECC Transfer Center' on facebook.

 Counseling and Advisement - Speak with a counselor or advisor about transfer requirements and options.